 - You will receive an email notification when your eAT is ready to be picked-up

-In the beginning of the semester there will be several orientation events held for international and exchange students.
-At these events, students will get to know the campus, professors and lecturers and other students.
-Additionally, there will be an open forum for students to ask questions about their studies.
+At the beginning of the semester, several orientation events are held for international and exchange students, where they get to know the campus, professors and lecturers and fellow students, and have plenty of opportunities to clarify any remaining questions about their studies at Hochschule Offenburg.

-You will be notified about specific dates and locations before your arrival.
+You will be notified about all relevant orientation dates and locations before your arrival.